publicpatron-org/application/README.md

 For files, it runs a hash function on the file and reports that unique value.

-For all media, it also reports the user ID.
+For all media, it also reports the patron ID.